asael-guillen/100-python-solutions/README.md

 # 100-python-solutions
-Solution to 100 python exercises
+Solution to 100 python exercises from: https://github.com/zhiwehu/Python-programming-exercises/blob/master/100%2B%20Python%20challenging%20programming%20exercises%20for%20Python%203.md

 ## ------------------ Level 1 ------------------

 ### Exercise 1

 Write a program which will find all such numbers which are divisible by 7 but are not a multiple of 5, between 2000 and 3200 (both included).
 The numbers obtained should be printed in a comma-separated sequence on a single line.

 ### Exercise 2

 Write a program which can compute the factorial of a given numbers.
 The results should be printed in a comma-separated sequence on a single line.
 Suppose the following input is supplied to the program:
 8
 Then, the output should be:
 40320

 ### Exercise 3

 With a given integral number n, write a program to generate a dictionary that contains (i, i*i) such that is an integral number between 1 and n (both included) and then the program should print the dictionary.
 Suppose the following input is supplied to the program:
 8